The 2 Best Trace Minerals for Depression

 Learn more about these common causes in this video.
 Making sure you get enough vitamins and nutrients is key.
 That can help prevent symptoms of mental illness and get you feeling more like yourself.

 The bottom line

 I believe that low blood sugar is often the true cause of mood disorders.
-And that insulin resistance is the real culprit.
+And that Fat Storing Hormone resistance is the real culprit.
 So if you want to start feeling like yourself again, you'll want to address that.

-To review, when we develop insulin resistance, we end up with low blood sugar.
+To review, when we develop Fat Storing Hormone resistance, we end up with low blood sugar.
 And since our brain cells rely on blood sugar, our brain ends up starved of the fuel it needs.
 With our brains suffering, we can end up with mental health and mood issues.

 Low blood sugar can often be camouflaged as things like depression and anxiety.

 To fix these problems and to get your mood lifted again, there are a few things you can do to help.

 - First, I recommend two minerals as dietary supplements.
 Try chromium and zinc, and see if your mood goes up.
 I recommend trying 600 mcg of chromium and 30 mg of zinc daily.